 Carpenter's Exotic Animal Formulary, 6th Edition

 The only drug formulary on the market created solely for the treatment of exotic animals, Exotic Animal Formulary, 6th Edition addresses the most common questions and medical situations encountered in clinical practice.
-Using clear, current recommendations on drugs, indications, and dosages, this evidence-based text helps students find information fast.
+Using clear, current recommendations on drugs, indications, and dosages, this evidence-based text helps you find the information you need fast.
 In addition, there are numerous tables containing biologic, hematologic, and biochemical norms of common exotic pets.
 Species covered include birds, fish, invertebrates, amphibians, reptiles, rabbits, pocket pets, backyard poultry, and more.
-Including a fully searchable eBook version free with each print purchase, this handbook has been a go-to reference of students and practicing veterinarians for more than 30 years.
+Edited by James Carpenter and Craig Harms, each a respected expert in exotic animal, wildlife, and zoo animal medicine, this handbook has been a go-to reference of practicing veterinarians for more than 30 years.